pauliejes/SandboxDocs/docs/creating-simulations.md

 See [Audio](audio.md) for information about uploading audio assets.

-## Simulation Authoring
+## Collaborative Simulation Authoring

 Once you are comfortable with the [Editor](#using-the-editor) and know how to create objects, it is time to create logic that brings the simulation to life.
-The basics of simulation authoring include:
+And the best part is you can do this collaboratively with colleagues or from any location with a Web browser!
+The basics of authoring a simulation include:

 1. [Naming Objects](#naming-objects) so we can access them easily
 1. Using the [ScriptEditor](#scripteditor) to write simulation logic